 Barebarics

-Use code ANYASREVIEWS for 5% off from Barebarics, or find select styles at Anya’s Shop, including the custom colorway you see above left (not available anywhere else).
+Use code ANYASREVIEWS for 5% off from Barebarics, or find select styles at Anya’s Shop.

 Barebarics are more of a barefoot shoe brand than others listed here, but I couldn’t leave them off because they work very well for people who want to add their own orthotic.
 The sole is wide, durable, and structured so they are quite stabilizing.
 If you need a supportive shoe and want toe space for days, this is one of the best options (with your own arch support added, because they come with a totally flat insole).